-When checked ON, the VANC checkbox tells the KONA cards (previous to KONA 4) to capture and process any ancillary data in the SDI stream.
+When checked ON, the VANC checkbox tells the KONA card to capture and process any ancillary data in the SDI stream.
 This can include Closed Captioning data, and other types of metadata.
 Applications such as Premiere Pro and Final Cut Pro will not capture or output this data through the KONA, if this box is not checked on.